 - My Account

 On this date in 1924, Big Maybelle was born.
-She was an African American singer with a powerful voice and a stage presence to match.
+She was a Black singer with a powerful voice and a stage presence to match.

 Born Maybelle Louis Smith in Jackson, TN, to Frank Smith and Alice Easley, she grew up singing in the local Sanctified Church choir in Jackson.
 Full-figured and commanding, "Big" Maybelle sang the blues with controlled abandon and a flair for style.
 In 1932, she won first prize at the Cotton Carnival singing cabaret in Memphis, then toured with an all-female band called the Sweethearts of Rhythm.
 They played at dances from Mississippi to Indiana.